 Earlier in the day, we had landed at Innamincka where we lunched in the shade of the historic ‘Dig Tree’ on the banks of dried-up Cooper Creek.
 Checking out the trunk of the famous tree, believed to be some 250 years old, we read the carved blaze and pondered the fate of the hapless explorers Burke and Wills as they attempted to be the first to cross the continent from south to north in 1860.

-Stay there: The Birdsville Hotel is the quintessential outback Aussie pub.
+The Birdsville Hotel is the quintessential outback Aussie pub.
 Accommodation is clean and comfortable, the food hearty – such as Channel Country beef, and the beer cold in the atmospheric public bar.

 To the sacred Mt Borradaile, Arnhem Land